jiaqiuwang123/mcp-r-wsl-server/README.md

 8. Enter gemini in terminal, it will show "Using 2 MCP servers"
 9. Use /mcp to check, you will see r-wsl
 10. Ignore the Disconnected (0 tools cached) and No tools available
-11. Then you can ask gemini to produce R script and run it directly in the Cli
+11. Then you can ask gemini to produce R script.
+For example, can you write a R script to generage 10 random integers from 10 to 100 ?
+12. Run R script in the Gemini-Cli